|About this course:|

 Book 3 – Understanding Heritage and Memory – is about the ways in which heritage adapts and is adapted to new circumstances.
 We often think of heritage as collective remembering, but war memorials and intangible aspects of culture, such as language and literature, can also function as tools for collective forgetting.
 The past we inherit and the present we create are both plagued with problems of commemoration.

 An online study guide will direct you through each week’s readings and audio-visual materials, with exercises, discussion points and online quizzes.
 As well as the numerous, interesting case studies in the three books, specially commissioned video and audio pieces offer additional case studies to bring the issues to life.
-The internet provides valuable resources for studying heritage and this course will help you to learn more about this.
+The internet provides valuable resources for studying heritage and this module will help you to learn more about this.
 Although some assignments will require internet use, you are not assumed to have highly developed online skills before you start.

 If you have not studied at university level before, we strongly advise you to study at Level 1 before progressing to Level 2 study.